 The cost depends on your business requirements.
 You’ll need to request a personalized quotation to learn about Magento pricing that is specific to your company.
 For example, by the average order value and annual online income of your business.
 This might range from roughly $22,000 per year to $125,000 per year.

-Overall, running a Magento site is less expensive than maintaining a BigCommerce site.
+Overall, compared to BigCommerce, running a Magento site is less expensive.
 When the software’s monthly pricing and transaction fees are taken into account, Magento costs can be drastically reduced.
 BigCommerce may still be the better option for your company, but you must consider these costs to determine your overall cost of ownership.

 BigCommerce now offers 12 free themes and 100+ premium themes ranging in price from $145 to $235.
 With the support of BigCommerce’s front-end development framework, all of these themes are mobile responsive and simple to adjust.

 Magento has a total of 11 theme choices, one of which is free.
 Paid choices range in price from $30 to $499 on the marketplace, with some of them being entirely mobile responsive.
 You may also build your theme from Magento, but this needs extensive coding skills, or you may hire developers to do it for you.

 Both Bigcommerce and Magento offer unique themes and templates, but Magento has more capabilities and add-ons, making it easier to update and customize your site to your needs.

 Magento is primarily meant to give developers and designers additional customization options; however, these features come at a cost, and Bigcommerce support is available to teach you how simple it is to make these modifications without any technical experience.